avlcodemonkey/Chart.js/CONTRIBUTING.md

 Using issues
 ------------

-The [issue tracker](https://github.com/nnnick/Chart.js/issues) is the preferred channel for reporting bugs, requesting new features and submitting pull requests.
+The [issue tracker](https://github.com/avlcodemonkey/Chart.js/issues) is the preferred channel for reporting bugs, requesting new features and submitting pull requests.

-If you're suggesting a new chart type, please take a look at [writing new chart types](https://github.com/nnnick/Chart.js/blob/master/docs/06-Advanced.md#writing-new-chart-types) in the documentation, and some of the [community extensions](https://github.com/nnnick/Chart.js/blob/master/docs/06-Advanced.md#community-extensions) that have been created already.
+If you're suggesting a new chart type, please take a look at [writing new chart types](https://github.com/avlcodemonkey/Chart.js/blob/v1x/docs/07-Advanced.md#writing-new-chart-types) in the documentation, and some of the [community extensions](https://github.com/avlcodemonkey/Chart.js/blob/v1x/docs/07-Advanced.md#community-extensions) that have been created already.

 To keep the library lightweight for everyone, it's unlikely we'll add many more chart types to the core of Chart.js, but issues are a good medium to design and spec out how new chart types could work and look.

-Please do not use issues for support requests.
-For help using Chart.js, please take a look at the [`chartjs`](http://stackoverflow.com/questions/tagged/chartjs) tag on Stack Overflow.

 Reporting bugs